-Invited representatives include American Fisheries Society Fish Health Section Medicine, FDA / Center for Veterinary Medicine, World Aquatic Veterinary Medicine Association, NOAA, National Marine Fisheries Service, National Aquaculture Association, United States Fish and Wildlife Services, United States Geological Survey, USDA / APHIS Veterinary Services, Center for Food Safety and Nutrition, USDA / APHIS / Center for Veterinary Biologics, Alliance of Marine Mammal Parks and Aquariums (AMMPA) Veterinary Committee.
+Invited representatives include American Fisheries Society Fish Health Section Medicine, FDA Center for Veterinary Medicine, World Aquatic Veterinary Medicine Association, National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service, National Aquaculture Association, U.S. Fish and Wildlife Services, U.S. Geological Survey, U.S. Department of Agriculture Animal and Plant Health Inspection Service (USDA-APHIS) Veterinary Services, Center for Food Safety and Nutrition, USDA-APHIS Center for Veterinary Biologics, Alliance of Marine Mammal Parks and Aquariums (AMMPA) Veterinary Committee.

 AqVMC Issue Management Subcommittee

-A three-member subcommittee, comprising the AqVMC Chair and two Committee members who are veterinarians selected by the Committee as a whole, is charged to act on behalf of the full AqVMC on time-sensitive issues between meetings.
+A three-member subcommittee, comprised of the AqVMC chair and two committee members who are veterinarians selected by the committee as a whole, is charged to act on behalf of the full AqVMC on time-sensitive issues between meetings.

 The Committee reports to the Board of Directors.

-Meetings are held twice a year in Schaumburg.
+Meetings are held twice a year in Schaumburg, Illinois.